← Back to Blog

 Once a ripe coffee cherry is picked, the clock starts ticking.
 The fruit must be processed within hours to prevent uncontrolled fermentation.
 The method chosen -- washed, honey, or natural -- determines a significant portion of what you taste in the final cup.

-At Particular Coffee, we use all three methods across our 6 farms in Caicedonia, Valle del Cauca, tailoring the process to each lot based on variety, ripeness, and the flavor profile we want to achieve.
+On our farms in Caicedonia, Valle del Cauca, we use all three methods, tailoring the process to each lot based on variety, ripeness, and the flavor profile we want to achieve.
+I have spent years experimenting with process variations, and the results have taught me that processing is where science and intuition meet.

 Washed (Lavado)